Azareal/Gosora/README.md

 It's entirely possible that your host might already have MySQL, so you might be able to skip this step, particularly if it's a managed VPS or a shared host (contrary to popular belief, it is possible, although the ecosystem in this regard is extremely immature).
 Or they might have a quicker and easier method of setting up MySQL.

-# Downloading
+# How to download

 At some point, we'll have releases which you can download, but right now, you'll have to use the `git clone` command as mentioned down in the advanced setup section to download a copy of Gosora.

-On Windows, you might also want to try the [GosoraBootstrapper](https://github.com/Azareal/GosoraBootstrapper), if you can't find the command prompt.
+On Windows, you might also want to try the [GosoraBootstrapper](https://github.com/Azareal/GosoraBootstrapper), if you can't find the command prompt or otherwise can't follow those instructions.
 It's just a matter of double-clicking on the bat file there and it'll download the rest of the files for you.

-# Installation Instructions
+# How to install

 *Linux*